Lmms13/PLush/README.md

 - execute with `./setup.sh`

 plush.sh:
 - script to run the compiler.
-The line to execute the resulting program is commented, uncomment it to run the program
+The line to execute the resulting program (line 60) is commented, uncomment it to run the program
 - inside the container, it can be executed with the commands:
     - `plush <file.plush>` to compile a file
     - `plush -tree <file.plush>` to compile and print a JSON representation of the AST